longtu/LeetCode/algo/src/wr/leetcode/algo/Facebook/Facebook.md

   * Recursive, similar to longest path

 1. Phone number combination 3 (Recursion or DP)(SEA)
+  * Phone number combination 2
+  * with meaningful words: using trie
+  * with multiple meaningful words: connect tail with trie root

 1. Longest Common Prefix
   * char by char